AdrianaSchmit/Stockholm_Garden/README.md

     - It is showing the order purchase history.

 - Reviews
+    - The product to be reviewd is already seleted on the form without user needs to look for it.
     - Once review is submitted, the same shows under the specific product page detail image.
+    - The review shows the username.